 Fractional Stitches

 When you are just beginning your cross-stitch hobby, you may be confused by certain symbols and terminology.
-What are fractional stitches and how do they affect a design?
-If you need fractional stitches, how do you do them?
+What are fractional stitches and how do they affect a design? you need fractional stitches, how do you do them?
 Knowing how to do fractional stitches will help you create more ornate and smooth looking designs.
 Yet they can sometimes be a little more challenging in your designs.

-What are Fractional Stitches?
+What Fractional Stitches?

 Fractional stitches are basically half stitches, quarter stitches, and three-quarter stitches.
-They get the name "fractional because they break up a normal cross-stitch into its parts.
+They get the name "fractional because they break up a normal cross-stitch into parts.
 They each have a purpose, whether it is to soften a background or create a more subtle curve in a design.
 As you become more advanced you will need to know how to use them effectively in your projects.

 The Half Stitch